-You've heard the term "sugar daddy," but do you know what it really means?
-"Sugaring" is a paid arrangement between two consenting adults - typically a younger woman and an older man - that includes an agreed upon number of hours or days spent in one another's company.
-Many of these relationships begin by using a niche dating site geared specifically to hooking up sugar daddies with sugar babies.
-While such arrangements almost always include sexual contact, some sugar daddies also seek out the "girlfriend experience," which can include just hanging out together, having someone to talk to, or serving as a dining and travel companion.
+"Sugaring" is a paid arrangement between two consenting adults - typically a younger woman and an older man - which includes an agreed upon number of hours or days spent in one another's company.
+Many of these relationships begin by using a niche dating site geared specifically for this purpose.
+While such arrangements almost always include intimate contact, some individuals on the arrangement also seek out the "girlfriend experience," which can include just hanging out together, having someone to talk to, or serving as a dining and travel companion.
 Sugar babies set the rules and payment, and often are the recipients of free accommodation, shopping sprees, spa treatments, and much more.
-The money can be quite good, with lots of free time and perks included.

-True sugar daddy stories are not always what one might expect, though.
-When sugar babies talk about their sugar daddies, it's clear that their experiences are a mixed bag.
-Ideally, it's a win-win situation for both baby and daddy, but there are many less than desirable scenarios and date horror stories from real life sugar babies.
+True sugar stories are not always what one might expect, though.
+When sugar babies talk about their lifestyle, it's clear the experiences are a mixed bag.
+Ideally, it's a win-win situation for both individuals involved, but there are many less than desirable scenarios and date stories from real-life sugar babies.

 It's Just Like Any Other (Challenging) Job

 That being said, it came very naturally to me and I never ended up in a bad situation.
 I enjoyed it while I enjoyed it, then I quit.
-Knowing when to get out and having a plan to do so is another important factor in being a sex worker.
+Knowing when to get out and having a plan to do so is another important factor in being [this kind of] worker.